 Switzerland is one of the smallest countries in Europe.

-But despite the country's small scale, Swiss data scientists, engineers, graphic designers, and visionaries have drawn up an amazing collection of maps over the course of centuries.
+But despite the country's small scale, Swiss data scientists, engineers, graphic designers, and visionaries have drawn up a fantastic collection of maps over the course of centuries.

 It all started in 1479 when the first-ever depiction of this alpine confederation appeared.
 The initial map of Switzerland essentially shows an island of mountains surrounded by starry skies.